vcelletti/astrowidelinks/README.md

 A minimalist link-in-bio template for all your social media links, built with Astro and Tailwind CSS, and hosted on GitHub Pages.

-This customized Astro starter kit includes Tailwind CSS and Astro Icon support, with automated deployment to GitHub Pages.
+This customized Astro starter kit includes Tailwind CSS, Astro Icon support and the Typewriter effect, with automated deployment to GitHub Pages.

 ## Live Project Via GitHub Pages